 So what is the best bank in Canada for newcomers?
 We have compiled a list of the biggest banks in the country.
 To go further and compare other options, our checking account comparison tool is essential.

 BMO offers the NewStart program.
 It is aimed at permanent residents and foreign workers during their first five years in Canada.

-BMO offers the NewStart® program.
-You can begin by opening a chequing account with no monthly fees for one year.
-You also get unlimited free BMO Global Money Transfers for one year, and access to a safety deposit box.
-Even more impressive, they can help you get a credit card even if you have no credit history in Canada.
+You can begin by opening a Performance chequing account with no monthly fees for one year.
+You also get unlimited free BMO Global Money Transfers for one year, and a $60 cash bonus with the rental of a safety deposit box to keep your valuables safe.

 In Canada, you have the right to open a bank account at any institution if you show identification.
 That is, you can open a bank account even if you have no job or no money to deposit immediately.
 If you wish to open an account from your home country, contact the bank or check their website to see if you can open your account entirely online.

 National Bank of Canada’s Newcomers Account